 * Apply hairspray, perfume, lotions and other beauty care products before putting on your jewelry.
-The chemicals can damage sensitive gemstones and tarnish metals, avoiding all contact is best.
+They can damage sensitive gemstones and tarnish metals, avoiding contact is best.

 * Remove jewelry when cleaning.
 Ammonia, detergents and other household chemicals will damage jewelry.

 * Do not swim at the beach or swimming pool while wearing your jewelry.
 Chlorine and salt will damage your gemstones and metals.

 * Remove jewelry when washing your hands and showering for the same reasons as above.

 * Buff gently with a soft cloth before storing to help remove skin oils and contaminates.